logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 * **dfs.namenode.id.updateThreshold**
 	It defines how often the IDs Monitor should check if the ID pools are running low on pre-allocated IDs.

 Namespace and Block Pool ID
 ---------------------------

 * **dfs.block.pool.id**, and **dfs.name.space.id**
-	Due to shared state among the NameNodes, Hops-FS only supports single namespace and one block pool.
+	Due to shared state among the NameNodes, HopsFS only supports single namespace and one block pool.
 The default namespace and block pool ids can be overridden using these parameters.

 ..
 Transaction Statistics
 .. ----------------------

 .. * **dfs.transaction.stats.enabled**
 ..
 Each NameNode collect statistics about currently running transactions.
-The statistics willbe written in a comma separated file format, that could be parsed afterwards to get an aggregated view over all or specific transactions.
+The statistics will be written in a comma separated file format, that could be parsed afterwards to get an aggregated view over all or specific transactions.
 By default transaction stats is disabled.

 .. * **dfs.transaction.stats.detailed.enabled**
 ..
 If enabled, The NameNode will write a more detailed and human readable version of the statistics.
 By default detailed transaction stats is disabled.